guilhem/redmine_messenger/README.markdown

     $ cp vendor/plugins/redmine_messenger/config/messenger.yml config/

+Note: The previous line does not work any more.
+You have to copy messenger.yml to the corresponding redmine instance configuration.
+This is to allow for multi-bots under Debian/Ubuntu multi-instance installations.
+If you are not running the multi-instance redmine for Debian/Ubuntu so most probably you don't want this multi-bot behavior.
+Revert back the configuration loading in lib/redmine_messenger/messenger.rb in function load_config

+    $ cp vendor/plugins/redmine_messenger/config/messenger.yml /etc/redmine/<INSTANCE-NAME>/

 Create jabber account for Redmine user and set its configuration in messenger.yml.

     $ vim config/messenger.yml
+Or
+    $ vim /etc/redmine/<INSTANCE-NAME>/messenger.yml

 Migrate database.